GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 Follow the steps in this section to prepare for VPN configuration.

-Important: Throughout these procedures, you assign names to entities such as the VPC network, subnet, and IP address.
+**Important**: Throughout these procedures, you assign names to entities such as the VPC network, subnet, and IP address.
 Each time you assign a name, make a note of it, because you often need to use those names in later procedures.

 ### Google Cloud account and project